PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tests keep the source-signature assignment before the first setter in both repairs.
 No strict xfail remains.

-The following 181-line `_repair_mixed_nhwc_inputs_for_nchw_concat` remains a
-raw lowerer owner with two production calls, on fallback and final ModelIR.
-Its focused contract covers canonical spatial selection from two agreeing inputs, the two-input output-shape fallback, local NHWC-to-NCHW adapter insertion, output channel/shape reconciliation, idempotence, wrong axis, missing input, invalid rank, and an already-NCHW no-op.
-A raw-owner architecture gate fixes quantization cloning, direct operator insertion, the compatibility input setter, and both production positions.
+The corrected 223-line `_repair_mixed_nhwc_inputs_for_nchw_concat` is now owned by `passes/mixed_concat_input_repair.py`, with a two-line private lowerer wrapper and two production calls on fallback and final ModelIR.
+Its body is AST-identical to the corrected lowerer predecessor.
+The focused contract covers canonical spatial selection from two agreeing inputs, the two-input output- shape fallback, local NHWC-to-NCHW adapter insertion, output channel/shape reconciliation, idempotence, wrong axis, missing input, invalid rank, and an already-NCHW no-op.
+Architecture tests fix module ownership, quantization cloning/remap, direct operator insertion, the compatibility input setter, wrapper dispatch, and both production positions.
+Direct owner and wrapper execution produce identical complete ModelIR fingerprints and statistics.

 The owner now resolves the required Concat output tensor and builds all prospective adapters into a complete plan before the first tensor or operator